-Accessibility features in IBM Watson content and documentation
+Accessibility features in Cloud Pak for Data as a Service content and documentation

 IBM is committed to accessibility.
 Accessibility features that follow compliance guidelines are included in IBM Watson content and documentation to benefit users with disabilities.
-Parts of the user interface of Watson are accessible, but not entirely.
+Parts of the user interface of Cloud Pak for Data as a Service are accessible, but not entirely.
 Only documentation is compliant, with a subset of parts of the overall product.

-The Watson online product documentation is enabled for accessibility.
+The Cloud Pak for Data as a Service online product documentation is enabled for accessibility.
 Accessibility features help users who have a disability, such as restricted mobility or limited vision, to use information technology products successfully.
 Documentation is provided in HTML so that it is easily accessible through assistive technology.
-With the accessibility features of Watson, you can do the following tasks:
+With the accessibility features of Cloud Pak for Data as a Service, you can do the following tasks:

 - Use screen-reader software and digital speech synthesizers to hear what is displayed on the screen.
 Consult the product documentation of the assistive technology for details on using assistive technologies with HTML-based information.